PopulateTools/decidim-module-trusted-ids/README.md

 ### Registration methods:

-User registration and login through IdCat Mòbil, an authentication method that uses OAuth 2.0 protocol.
-_IdCat mòbil_ is an identity validator from VÀLid (Validador d'Identitats del Consorci AOC).
+As is shown in the previous workflow, this module implements two stages for user registration:

+- A OAuth 2.0 authentication (login & register) method that is configurable.
+At the moment the only supported provider is `valid` (is an identity validator from the [AOC](https://www.aoc.cat/) consortium.
+However, it is possible to add other providers in the future, PR are welcome, see the [CONTRIBUTING](CONTRIBUTING.md) file for more information.

+- A verification system.... todo

 ## Installation